Raedin24/School/L400/DCIT 417/General.md

 ## Need for Simulation
 1. Complexity - huge networks
 2. Cost - space communication, satellite
-3. Dangerous - PPDR systems, emergency networks
+3. Dangerous - PPDR systems, emergency networks (cannot be done in production)

+An event is when a packet is generated, dropped to another layer etc. Event can trigger and be triggered by other events.
+Most simulations are discrete-event simulations.